-[561]Before analysis and interpretation, the quality of the query DNA sequence data should be confirmed using the recommendations of section 4.3.4 regarding the number of ambiguous bases, overall data quality, and the need to confirm a match to a Ceratitis record on a public server.
+[561]

-[562]If quality conditions are met, the consensus sequence of the query should be aligned to the COI records reported in both Barr et al. (2012) and Virgilio et al. (2010).
+[562]If quality conditions are met (section 4.3.4), the consensus sequence of the query should be aligned to the COI records reported in both Barr et al. (2012) and Virgilio et al. (2010).
 These are stored in GenBank as PopSet407912263 and PopSet339262093, respectively.
 The two datasets and the query sequence can be aligned using an algorithm such as CLUSTAL and visual examination of alignment.
-The alignment should be visually examined for insertion and deletion events caused by the query sequence.
-The alignment should be translated into amino acids using genetic code for insect mitochondria and examined for evidence of frameshifts or premature stops.
-If either is observed, the query sequence is treated as a pseudogene.
-If there is no evidence that the consensus sequence is a pseudogene, then the query sequence can be diagnosed based on agreement of two analyses: a tree-based visualization and a separate genetic distance measure.
+The alignment can be used to generate a phylogenetic tree based on characters (e.g., maximum parsimony and maximum likelihood criteria) to assess character-based similarities between the query and the records in the alignment.